alastairzotos/monorepo-demo/notes.md

   changes in the frontend might not be reflected in the backend, or changes in a db schema might not be
     reflected in a form to create rows for that db table

+--
+start demo

+we want to define schemas and infer types

+end demo
+--

 benefits of monorepos?
   shared code can allow us to have a single source of truth shared schemas and types can be used to validate forms, API requests/responses, database schemas, etc